-Overview of Incident Review in Splunk Enterprise Security
+Overview of Incident Review in

 The Incident Review dashboard displays notable events and their current status.
+You can also filter notable events based on specific fields and accelerate the triage of notable events through an investigation workflow.

 A notable event represents one or more anomalous incidents detected by a correlation search across data sources.
 For example, a notable event can represent: